tensorchord/envd-docs/docs/get-started.md

 ☁️ **Local & cloud native**

-`envd` integrates seamlessly with Docker, you can share, version, and publish `envd` environments with Docker Hub or any other OCI image registries.
+`envd` integrates seamlessly with Docker.
+You can share, version, and publish `envd` environments with Docker Hub or any other OCI image registries.
 The `envd` environments can be run on Docker or Kubernetes.

 🔁 **Repeatable builds & reproducible results**